 “In addition, water quality will be reduced with the increased sedimentation and carbon,” he added.

-Water purveyors were advised of those impacts following an emergency meeting of the Drought Action Work Group in mid-December 2017, and the group is scheduled to meet again next Thursday.
+Water purveyors were advised of those impacts following an emergency meeting of the Drought Action Work Group in mid-December 2017, and the group was scheduled to meet again recently.

 Lewin said Santa Barbara’s desalination facility is still producing water for the city.